 What is TALK School?

-Located in Newtown Square, PA Talk School serves children from the greater Philadelphia area.
+We are Located in Newtown Square, PA.
+Talk School serves children from the greater Philadelphia area.

 Who does TALK serve?